effectai/developer-docs/docs/quickstart/README.md

 const sdkOptions = {
   network: 'kylin',
   host: 'api.kylin.alohaeos.com',
-  signatureProvider: window.eos.wallet // Specify the eos wallet provider you want to use.
+  signatureProvider: window.eos.wallet // Optional, Specify the eos wallet provider you want to use.
-  web3: window.web3 // Specify the web3 instance you want to use.
+  web3: window.web3 // Optional, Specify the web3 instance you want to use.
 }
 const sdk = new EffectSDK.EffectClient('testnet', sdkOptions)